Want to skip the waitlist? 🤫

 Building an inbound demand engine with social for B2B startups is a buzzy topic right now.
 As outbound becomes harder, companies should think about how inbound tactics like content marketing can help.
 We chatted with Nick Chan, founder of B2B agency GTM Social (and Assembly customer!) to share more about insights on how B2B companies can use strategic content creation, especially on Linkedin, to create compelling narratives, case studies, and thought leadership to win business.

-Tell me a little bit about yourself.
 How did you find yourself starting an agency?

 After spending the last few years working in-house as a Product Marketing Manager at fast-growing companies like Convictional and Vidyard, I realized the power of content marketing for driving results across the stack at B2B companies.
 In the beginning of 2024, I decided to start an agency (GTM Social), and help other B2B founders create LinkedIn content.
 Now, we're increasingly focused on helping people with case studies and trying to support them across as much of their content function as possible, really building a full content engine for startups.